Strongly coupled inert scalar sector with radiative neutrino masses: The model

 To recover the EWSB of the SM, the extended symmetry group is broken to the SM group at low energies via a hierarchical spontaneous symmetry breaking (SSB) mechanism.
 The first stage of this breaking is triggered by a nonlinear sigma model field, $\Sigma$, transforming as the fundamental representation of the $SU(2)_2\times SU(2)_1$ group.
 This field drives the transition to the SM gauge group by acquiring nonzero vacuum expectation values in its electrically neutral components \cite{Chivukula:2011ag,SekharChivukula:2009htk}.
 Additionally, the second stage of discrete SSB mechanism, related to the generation of fermion masses, is incorporated through the inclusion of a real singlet scalar field, $\sigma$.
 These SSB patterns are summarized schematically as follows:

 where the discrete SSB mechanism is mediated by the singlet scalar field $\sigma$.
-In this hierarchy, the VEVs satisfy the condition $v_{\Sigma_1}, v_{\Sigma_2}, v_{\sigma} \gg v_\phi$, where $v_\phi$ denotes the electroweak VEV.
-The diagonal components of the \mbox{$SU(2)_2\times SU(2)_1$} scalar bidoblets, which are electrically neutral do acquire the VEVs \mbox{$v_{\Sigma_{1,2}}$}, which take different values in this formulation.
+In this hierarchy, the VEVs satisfy the condition $v_{\Sigma} \gg v_{\sigma} \gg v_\phi$, where $v_\phi$ denotes the electroweak VEV.
+The diagonal components of the \mbox{$SU(2)_2\times SU(2)_1$} scalar bidoblets, which are electrically neutral do acquire the VEV \mbox{$v_{\Sigma}$}.

 In addition to the previously mentioned scalar singlet $\sigma$ and scalar bidoblet $\Sigma$, the implementation of the seesaw mechanism for SM fermion mass generation, requires that the scalar sector also incorporates three Higgs doublets: $\phi$, $h_1$, and $h_2$.
 Here, $\phi$ represents the SM Higgs doublet, while $h_1$ and $h_2$ are inert doublets belonging the strongly coupled dark sector since they have non trivial charges under the preserved $\mathbb{Z}_2^{\prime}$ symmetry and transform as doublets under the $SU(2)_{2}$ group associated with a strongly interacting sector.
 The strongly coupled inert doublet $h_1$ and $h_2$ play a key role in the one-loop level radiative seesaw mechanism that yields the tiny masses of the active neutrinos.
 Furthermore, the gauge singlet scalar field $\sigma$ is crucial to generate mixings between heavy non SM charged fermions and the SM fermions then triggering a seesaw mechanism that generates the masses of SM charged fermions lighter than the top quark.
 Besides that, the scalar singlet $\sigma$ provides masses to the non SM heavy charged seesaw messengers.